threefoldtech/0-db/README.md

 ## AUTH
 If an admin account is set, use `AUTH` command to authentificate yourself as `ADMIN`.

+## WAIT
+Blocking wait on command execution by someone else.
+This allows you to wait somebody else doing some commands.
+This can be useful to avoid polling the server if you want to do periodic queries (like waiting for a SET).

+Wait takes one argument: a command name to wait for.
+The event will only be triggered for clients on the same namespace as you (same SELECT)

+This is the only blocking function right now.
+In server side, your connection is set on pending and you won't receive anything until someone executed the expected command.

 # Namespaces
 A namespace is a dedicated directory on index and data root directory.